Kolpashnikova/Kolpashnikova.github.io/CV.markdown

 ## Education & Qualifications

-* University of British Columbia (PhD in Sociology)
+* University of British Columbia (PhD in Sociology, 2017)
 * University of Tokyo (Master's in Socio-informatics)

 ## Misc.
 Information